kurt-krueckeberg/open-fda-device-events/_sources/device-adverse-event-searchable-fields.md

 - To count the exact values of a field: \
   `count=device.openfda.device_name.exact`
 :::

-Fields that are `.exact` fields have been indexed two ways: both as its **exact** string content and as the normal tokenized string content.
-Th

 List of Device Adverse searchable fields.
 See the openFDA [Device Adverse Event Searchable fields](https://open.fda.gov/apis/device/event/searchable-fields/)